Tine Urnaut

-Tine Urnaut (born 3 September 1988) is a Slovenian volleyball player who plays for JTEKT Stings and the Slovenian national team.
+Tine Urnaut (born 3 September 1988) is a Slovenian volleyball player who plays for ACH Volley and the Slovenia national team.
 With Slovenia, he was the runner-up of the European Volleyball Championship three times, in 2015, 2019 and 2021.

 Career

 National team

-On 14 August 2015, Slovenia, including Urnaut, won a gold medal in the 2015 European League.
-With Slovenia, he was also a runner-up of the 2015 European Championship (lost 3–0 against France in the final).
+In August 2015, Urnaut won the gold medal with Slovenia in the 2015 European League.
+He was also the runner-up of the 2015 European Championship, where Slovenia lost 3–0 against France in the final.
 Urnaut received an individual award for the Best Outside Spiker of the tournament.

+He represented Slovenia at the 2024 Summer Olympics.